Cabbit/grape-middleware-logger/README.md

 If you wanna use this gem, you'll need to be running Grape master [#dd0cae27](https://github.com/intridea/grape/commit/dd0cae274ee0017a22deef5e282b75cf25d65385) (April 30) or later.
 Otherwise, you'll have to wait for the release of 0.12.0

+## Cabbit Version
+This version is for providing these logs to logstash.

 ## Installation

 Add this line to your application's Gemfile: